gensx-inc/gensx/website/home/_posts/llm-tic-tac-toe.md

 First, it's hard for an LLM to reason about and visualize the board.
 To an LLM the board above looks more like this:
 `    1   2   3\n  +---+---+---+\n1 | X | O | . |\n  +---+---+---+\n2 | . | X | . |\n  +---+---+---+\n3 | O | X | O |\n  +---+---+---+`

-Much harder to reason about that the formatted version for the human eye.
-Additionally,LLMs are trained on text data and don't have inherit visual or spatial reasoning abilities.
+That's clearly much harder to reason about than the formatted version for the human eye.
+Additionally, LLMs are trained on text data and don't have inherit visual or spatial reasoning abilities.

 Second, Tic-Tac-Toe is potentially largely out of distribution for LLMs meaning there may not be much training data on optimal gameplay.
 Frontier AI labs are more focussed on training LLMs to excel at coding, chat, summarization, and many other tasks.